neurobin/rnm/rnm.md

 Each name string taken from this file is applied to each file, thus if there's 100 name strings in this file, their will be 100 rename only.
 All these name strings are parsed the same way as regular name strings given with *-ns* option with an additional rule */l/* (line number).

-A null terminated name string file is that one, where name strings (i.e filenames) are terminated with null character instead of newline (*\\n*).
-These are generally binary files and can be created with other tools.
+A null terminated name string file is that one where name strings (i.e filenames) are terminated with null character instead of newline (*\\n*).
+These are generally binary files and can be generated with other tools.

 ##SEARCH STRING